Katherine Ottesen -September 7, 1909 - December 7, 2001

 In Puerto Vallarta, Katie turned her extraordinary culinary skills to instructing dessert chefs of several prominent restaurants including hotel Las Palmas and the Puerto Vallarta hot spot, Carlos O'Briens.
 Often written up in the Puerto Vallarta English newspaper, The Colony Reporter, one friend described Katie as a "Renaissance Woman" and explained it by saying, "She cooks like she gardens, like she plans a house, like she landscapes it, like she designs the interior, like she rescues and restores old houses, like she designs theater stages, like she teachers international gourmet cooking, like she draws, and like she paints."

-Her last surviving sister, Mary Ponsart, two years older, survives her.
-Katherine also leaves behind her two children Lori Ann Cleary and Steven Salkow, her grand children Zoe Cleary and Ryan Comperatore of Santa Barbara, Stephanie DuPuys (Salkow) Cordisco, Robert Louis Salkow, and great-grandaughter's Brianna Rose-Salkow of Bakersfieild CA, Ella Salkow of Livermore CA, and great-grandson Caden Cordisco of Greensboro NC.
+Her last surviving sister, Mary Ponsart, two years older, died recently.
+Katherine also leaves behind her two children Lori Ann Cleary and Steven Salkow, her grand children Zoe Cleary and Ryan Comperatore of Santa Barbara, Stephanie DuPuys (Salkow) Cordisco, Robert Louis Salkow, and 3 great-grandaughter's Brianna Rose-Salkow of Bakersfieild CA, Ella and Eva Salkow of Livermore CA, and 3 great-grandsons Kellen, Hudson and Caden Cordisco of Greensboro NC.

 Possible link to more information

-Her recipes will live on again.
-A significant portion of her work, although voluminous, will be included in her son's book Generations Of Passionate Home Cooking featuring international cusine.
+Her recipes still live on as a significant portion of her work, although voluminous, will be included in her son's book Generations Of Passionate Home Cooking featuring international cusine.